JS0Nwong/Whiteboard/README.md

 - **Kanban Board:** Organize your tasks into customizable columns.
 - **Drag-and-Drop:** Easily move tasks between columns with a smooth drag-and-drop interface.
 - **Realtime Updates:** Changes to the board are reflected in real-time thanks to Firebase.
+- **Searching & Filtering** Easily search and find tasks by task details or labels.

 ## Installation